brevdev/brev-docs/docs/index.md

     ```
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
     ```
-    then add Brev's tap and install `brev` with
+    then install `brev` with
     ```
-    brew install brevdev/homebrew-brev/brev
+    brew install brev
     ```

 2. Run `brev login`.
 If you don't already have an account, this will create one and prompt you to create an SSH key.